jsdealy/latin/deponents.md

 participles are cool, because they have active meaning.

-This enables short, ablative-absolute-like contextualizing clauses that are not subject to ablative absolute restriction on sharing subject or object with the main clause.
+This enables short, ablative-absolute-like contextualizing clauses that are not subject to the ablative absolute restriction on sharing a subject with the main clause.

 It also enables ablative absolutes with intransitive verbs, which is not possible with non-deponent verbs.